 But most significant is how Dolby Vision uses frame-by-frame metadata to manage HDR performance.
 This helps to deliver the best results as it adapts the source material to the performance of your TV.

-This is why Dolby Vision requires the extra hardware we’ve talked about, and ultimately why HDR10 and Ultra HD Premium are likely to be the more prevalent standards.
-But the Dolby argument is this hardware will deliver better picture quality, and we agree.
+This is why Dolby Vision requires the extra hardware, and ultimately why HDR10 and Ultra HD Premium are likely to be the more prevalent standards.
+But the Dolby argument is that this hardware will deliver better picture quality, and we agree.

-And, in case you were concerned, anything that supports Dolby Vision supports HDR10 by default, it just doesn’t work in the reverse.
+And, in case you are concerned, anything that supports Dolby Vision supports HDR10 by default – this just doesn’t work in reverse.

 Related: Best 4K TV

-That said, it’s possible to buy TVs from the likes of Samsung and Panasonic that deliver excellent quality from HDR10 alongside some unique picture features – such as extreme colour volumes and ambient light management in Samsung’s QLED case, and Hollywood-tuned video processing in Panasonic’s OLED case.
-Then there’s the HDR10+ format being pushed as an alternative to Dolby Vision.
+That said, it’s possible to buy TVs from the likes of Samsung and Panasonic that deliver excellent quality from HDR10/HDR10+ alongside some unique picture features – such as extreme colour volumes and ambient light management in Samsung’s QLED case, and Hollywood-tuned video processing in Panasonic’s OLED case.

-At this point it’s too early to say which format will ‘win’ and become more prevalent in the industry.
-That being said, if your TV or smartphone supports Dolby Vision, take that as a good thing.
+At this point it’s too early to say which format will win out and become more prevalent in the industry.
+That said, if your TV or smartphone supports Dolby Vision, take it as a good thing.